vrandall66/front-end-submissions-public/1810/mod-2/whateverly/mentalitea.md

 * [ ] Advanced Beginner - There is some duplication and there may be one or two major bugs.
 The application has large components and logic could be broken apart into smaller, stateless components.
 JavaScript may be hard to read/follow.

-* [ ] Proficient - Application has little to no duplication and no major bugs.
+* [-] Proficient - Application has little to no duplication and no major bugs.
 Application has several components built out that logically break apart the functionality.
 JavaScript may be hard to follow at times but is generally easy to read/understand.

 * [ ] Exceptional - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
 DRY and SRP (Single Responsibility Principle) practices are incorporated, making JavaScript very easy to follow/read.

 Comments:

+* Really nice, tiny methods!
+Great job breaking your code out into different methods to keep them easily testable and readable

+* [This](https://github.com/shannonmoranetz/mentalitea/blob/master/src/TeaCard.js#L12) method could be named better -- you don't have to include the word 'function', we know it's a function because of the way it's written and the way it's referenced with parens.
+Also, `toggleExpand` tells me something that's going to happen with the UI - but not what it means.
+What does it mean when a TeaCard is expanding?
+Is it showing more information about that tea?
+If so, I'd name it something like `toggleTeaDetails` to denote that it is showing or hiding content, not just 'expanding'.

+* Little confused by the class names [here](https://github.com/shannonmoranetz/mentalitea/blob/master/src/TeaCard.js#L19-L25) -- it looks like this condition is saying if the card *is* expanded, but then the classnames all say `unexpanded`, and vice-versa in the else statement.

+* The conditional logic [here](https://github.com/shannonmoranetz/mentalitea/blob/master/src/TeaCard.js#L18-L56) isn't terribly unreadable, but you could clean it up a bit by making another component.
+Maybe you have a `TeaPreview` component that just displays the name and image, and a `TeaDetails` component that displays all the information about that tea.
+Then you can just do an if/else for which component to render, rather than returning two separate chunks of JSX.

+* You will learn about this more in Mod 3, but if you're looking for some additional things to look into ahead of time, you might want to do some research on Promise.all() for doing multiple fetch requests like you're doing [here](https://github.com/shannonmoranetz/mentalitea/blob/master/src/App.js#L23-L39)

+* [This](https://github.com/shannonmoranetz/mentalitea/blob/master/src/Splash.js#L33-L36) looks like a good use-case for an unordered list rather than paragraph tags ;)

+* Nice prototype iteration for generating your [options here](https://github.com/shannonmoranetz/mentalitea/blob/master/src/Splash.js#L41-L46)

+* Rather than having additional state that determines if a component renders or not, like [this](https://github.com/shannonmoranetz/mentalitea/blob/master/src/App.js#L13), I would leverage whatever information actually determines if that component is shown.
+To me, it looks like you will only show the splash page if there is no mood selected.
+I would use that piece of state, `userSelectedMood`, to say "If there is no selected mood, render the splash component, otherwise render the controls component"